 A dead car battery is one of the most common problems facing the automotive public.
 I'm sure at one point you have gone out to your vehicle and found a no start condition caused by a dead battery.

-This page will answer the questions of what to do next and how to make your next automotive battery last longer.
+This page will answer the questions of what to do next and how to make your next one last longer.
 The first thing to address is how long should it last on average and at what point should we replace it instead of charging and testing it.
 The average car battery will last for about three to five years.
-In some cases you'll find that it will last right in the middle of this scale and need to be replaced at the four-year mark.
+In some cases you'll find it fails right in the middle of this scale and needs replacing at the four-year mark.

 Often the date the battery was installed or a manufacturing date can be found on the top of the unit or the branding label.
 Testers and chargers are not to expensive and are nice to have around the garage.
 Although keep in mind that when I see batteries that are 4 years or older I won't bother testing them.

 Note that I'm speaking in general terms and personally I've seen them live 7 years and die as soon as 1yr.
 There are many variables that will help determine how long it will last.
 To follow are some things that can send it to an early grave.
 Short trips all the time can reduce the life span of car batteries.
 If the vehicle has an average run time of less than 20 minutes the alternator may not have the chance to recharge it.